cloudify-cosmo/cloudify-stage/doc/widgets/readme.md

          widget.css
 ```

 We have 2 ways of writing widgets.
-The first one is using vanila JS.
+The first one is using vanilla JS.
 In this approach we allow attaching an html template file and we support some callbacks that we will described later.
 The second and recommended way is to use React.
 Since react requires build, you can either build the widget.js file yourself, or use our build system for this.
 To use our build system you will have to put your widget.js file into an 'src' library along with any other files that you may require.
 In the widget.js file you can use 'import' for the other files and split your widget to several file.
 You can also use any ES6 features.

 In this approach the filesystem will look like so:
 ```
    /widgets
       /blueprint